tytydraco/yessleep/out/My_friends_and_I_took_pictures_with_The_Easter_Bunny_inside_of_a_dead_mall_and_Im_the_only_one_who_survived.md

 Suddenly, I was knocked loose from the thing’s grasp.
 I fell to the floor, and saw Kyle standing where I had been moments ago.
 My brother had regained enough of his senses to stand and push me out of the thing’s grip.
 He’d saved me.
 Of course, with this action, he’d planted himself directly in front of the creature.

-I made to extend my arm down to the floor and push myself up, but an abject horror took me as I realized I couldn’t feel anything below my right shoulder.
+I made to extend my arm down to the floor and push myself up, but a sudden panic surged through me as I realized I couldn’t feel anything below my right shoulder.

  I looked down to see that my arm was gone.
 It almost looked like it had never been there to begin with.
 There was no blood, no wound.
 Just a smooth lump of flesh that cut off where my elbow should've started.